02/26/2021

 Although inflation in Canada has been historically stable, as Lumsden (2011) aptly acknowledges, it can never be fully anticipated.
 The COVID-19 pandemic of 2020 has created unprecedented market uncertainty and forced economic anomalies.
 According to the latest Statistics Canada (2021a) data, the year-over-year inflation rate was 0.7%.

 The relationship between inflation and unemployment is fixed and inverse (Phillips, 1958).
 According to the Phillips Curve (Figure 2), when the natural rate of unemployment is 4.5%, inflation will be stable at 2%.
 If unemployment is 8%, inflation will approach zero (Phillips, 1958).
-With Statistics Canada (2020) reporting a current unemployment rate of 8.5%, inflation should theoretically track near-zero in the short-run (Phillips, 1958).
+With Statistics Canada (2020) reporting a current unemployment rate of 8.5%, inflation should theoretically track near-zero in the short run (Phillips, 1958).

 However, some experts are suggesting that inflation is currently underestimated (Carmichael, 2021).
 Demand for essential goods and services are high, as their prices are tracking above average.
 Yet, the current “basket of goods” in the consumer price index (CPI), used to assess inflation, includes many non-essential categories as well as those that were reduced as a direct result of COVID-19 (Statistics Canada, 2021a).
 Accordingly, current measures of assessment may need to be reconsidered to accurately reflect Canada’s inflation.

-The much-anticipated end to COIVD-19 and Canada’s stimulus package further point to long-term inflation.
+The much-anticipated end to COVID-19 and Canada’s stimulus package further point to long-term inflation.
 As economies emerge from recessions and gross domestic product (GDP) rises, inflation occurs.
 Historically, Canada’s inflation has followed, but lagged, its GDP increases (Figure 3).
 Accordingly, post-COVID-19 GDP gains are likely to be an antecedent to inflationary trends.

 The unparalleled COVID-19 stimulus package, intended to encourage economic activity, is also likely to create inflationary trends (Janson, 2021).
 The stimulus package injected, and will continue to inject, cash into the households of Canadians, maintaining degrees of demand and consumer spending normality.
 As compared to Canada’s 2008 financial stimulus package, its COVID-19 stimulus package was over 420% larger.
 Measured as a percentage of Canada’s GDP, the 2008 financial crisis stimulus package was 2.8% as compared to the COVID-19 stimulus package of 11.2% (McKinsey, 2020).